 The usual fate meted out to innovators or disturbers of settled doctrines was shared by Lister.
 He and his theory were virulently assailed both from within the hospital and from without.
 Some colleagues, some governors, and a host of freelances all joined in the fray, the most ignorant being ever the loudest.
 He was despitefully used, and had to bear the derision and cackle of fools.
-A scoffer has not necessarily a high standard of intelligence, and at best he does but devil's work.
-Fortunately such ephemera, troublesome and annoying as they are, die before the light.
+A scoffer has not necessarily a high standard of intelligence, and at best he does but Fortunately such ephemera, troubledevil's work. some and annoying as they are, die before the light.